Mary Fitzpatrick

 Mary Fitzpatrick (born 20 February 1969) is an Irish Fianna Fáil politician who has served as a senator since June 2020.
-She was elected for the Industrial and Commercial Panel in 2025, having previously being nominated by the Taoiseach in 2020.
+She was elected for the Industrial and Commercial Panel in 2025, having previously been nominated by the Taoiseach in 2020.

 Early life

 Fitzpatrick is from the Navan Road in Dublin and was educated at Our Lady Help of Christians and St. Dominic's College, Cabra before graduating from University College Dublin with a BA in German and Italian.

 Career

 Fitzpatrick emigrated in the 1980s, living and working abroad with roles in the hospitality, manufacturing, education and construction sectors.
 From the early 1990s, she held International Sales and Marketing roles.

 Political career

 Fitzpatrick was co-opted to Dublin City Council in 2003 to replace her father, Dermot Fitzpatrick, who stood down after the dual mandate prohibited sitting members of the Oireachtas from holding local authority seats.
 She was re-elected at the 2004 Dublin City Council election, polling over 10% of the vote.